Kirsty Young

 Kirsty Jackson Young (born 23 November 1968) is a Scottish television and radio presenter.

 From 2006 to 2018 she was the main presenter of BBC Radio 4's Desert Island Discs.
 She presented Crimewatch on BBC One from 2008 to 2015.

 Early life

 Young was born in East Kilbride.
 She attended Cambusbarron Primary School and Stirling High School.
 She returned in June 2008 to officially open the school's new building.
-She shared with viewers that she had suffered from bulimia as a teenager on the first episode of her first TV show.
+On the first episode of her first TV show she shared with viewers that she had suffered from bulimia as a teenager.
 In a later interview she said "It only happened for a very fleeting few months and I dealt with it myself."

-Young decided not to attend university and her media career began as a runner and then as a researcher.
+Young decided not to attend university.
+Her media career began when she became a runner and then a researcher.